Associate in Arts (AA) (Transfer Degree)

 Program Description

-During their two years at Palm Beach State, students take the same courses that they would take as a freshman or sophomore at a university.
+During their AA program at Palm Beach State, students complete their lower-division coursework by taking the same courses that they would take as a freshman or sophomore at a university.
 That means a student plans his/her program of study around a planned major or career and the state university or state college he/she wants to attend.
-A student graduates with an A.A. degree from Palm Beach State, transfers to a university or state college, and earns a bachelor's degree in one of hundreds of different major areas available at the state universities/colleges.
+A student graduates with an A.A. degree from Palm Beach State, transfers to a university or state college to complete their final two years, and earns a bachelor's degree in one of hundreds of different major areas available at the state universities/colleges.

 The A.A. degree requirements include: